JackpotRising/jr-docs/docs/homebase/guides.md

 1. Select the platform(s) that you will be submitting for the game.
 2. Provide the version number and app details for the build that you are submitting.
-3. For iOS: Send an invitation through Testflight or Hockeyapp to developer@jackpotrising.com
+3. For iOS: Send an invitation through Testflight to <developer@jackpotrising.com>

-> Your point of contact (set within Homebase > Account) will be notified if your game is approved or denied.
+> Your point of contact email (set within Homebase > Account) will be notified once the approval is complete.
 If denied, a reason will be provided.
 If accepted, the game will then appear in the Jackpot Rising games library.

 ---